tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 ---
 ```
 __host__ virtual std::string name()  const
-__host__ virtual EElem** getPtrGPU() const
+__host__ virtual EModel** getPtrGPU() const
 ```
 #### Input:
 None

 #### Output:
-Returns the name of the EElem as a string and the pointer to the GPU instance of the EElem, respectively.
+Returns the name of the EModel as a string and the pointer to the GPU instance of the EModel, respectively.

 #### Side-Effects: